 Distractions in the car.
 With smartphones, texting, loud music, eating food, applying makeup or just taking eyes off the road, it's no wonder why distracted driving is a growing cause of teen crashes.

 Speeding.
 Sixteen-year-old drivers have high crash rates in which excessive speed is a factor.

 Takeaway: Keep speeds down; use cruise control when it's safe to do so.

-- Single-vehicle crashes: Many 16-year-olds' fatal crashes involve only the teen's vehicle.
+Single-vehicle crashes.
+Many fatal crashes involve only the teen's vehicle.
 Typically these are high-speed crashes in which the driver lost control.

-- Alcohol: Although this is a problem among drivers of all ages, it's actually less of a problem for 16-year-olds.
-About 10% of fatally injured 16-year-old drivers have blood-alcohol concentrations of 0.08% or greater, but alcohol becomes more of a problem for older teens.
+Alcohol.
+Although this is a problem among drivers of all ages, it's actually less of a problem for 16-year-olds.
+Only about 10% of fatally injured 16-year-old drivers have blood-alcohol concentrations of 0.08% or greater.

-- Night driving: This is a high-risk activity for beginners.
-Per mile driven, the fatal crash rate for 16-year-olds is about twice as high at night as during the day.
+Night driving.
+This is a high-risk activity for beginners.
+Per mile driven, the fatal crash rate for 16-year-olds doubles at night.

 Takeaway: It's still OK to get a ride home from Mom or Dad for late nights, like evening sports practice or afterschool jobs.

 Low safety belt use.
 Most teens who die in crashes aren't using their safety belts.